forkkit/supertokens-node-mysql-ref-jwt/README.md

 You can call these tables whatever you want, but be sure to send those to the library via the config params (see below).

 ## Accompanying library
-As of now, this library will only work if you frontend is a website.
-To use this library, you will need to use the [auth-website](https://github.com/supertokens/auth-website) as your frontend code.
+As of now, this library will only work if your frontend is a website.
+To use this library, you will need to use the [auth-website](https://github.com/supertokens/auth-website) in your frontend code.
 This library is a drop in replacement for your axios/ajax calls on the frontend.

 Together this library and the auth-website library take into account all the various failures and race conditions that can occur when implementing session management.